s3xys4s/14are05-power-management/readme.md

-# Lenovo Ideapad 15 14ARE05 Power Management Script
+# Lenovo Ideapad 15 14ARE05 Power Management

 A small 'Lenovo Vantage substitute' script for managing power levels on Ideapad 15 14ARE05.
 Original guide on power management: